WolfElkan/hst3/README.md

-`m` | Male: returns true for boys and false for girls `f` | Female: returns true for girls and false for boys `@` | Searches for a *successful* audition or skill assessment for the class by the student
+`m` | Male: returns true for boys and false for girls `f` | Female: returns true for girls and false for boys `@` | Searches for a *successful* audition or skill assessment for the class by the student `%` | Returns the value of the global variable `DEV`.
+(True in development &amp; testing, False in production.)
 ### Single-Letter Modifiers
 Glyph | Meaning
 :---: | ---
 `y` | Younger: may be appended to `a` or `g` to relax the *minimum* age or grade requirement by one year for each appended glyph (E. g., If a class is for ages 9-12, `ayy` will return True for 7-12 year olds and False otherwise)
 `o` | Older: just like `y` but relaxes the *maximum* age or grade requirement
 ### Enrollment Search
 To require that a student have taken another HST class in order to be eligible for this one, the two-letter ID of the class may be used as an Eligex word (E. g., `J2` will return True for students who are now, or have ever been, enrolled in Jazz 2).
 The glyph `*` may be substituted for either character in the ID, and will match any character.
-E. g., `*4` will match any Level 4 class and `T*` will match any Tap class (Note: under the current system, `T*` will *not* match Broadway Tap classes, as these begin with `P`)
+E. g., `*4` will match any Level 4 class and `T*` will match any Tap class (Note: under the current system, `T*` will *not* match Broadway Tap classes, as these begin with `P`.
+Likewise, `J*` will match Jazz classes, but not Broadway Jazz classes which are matched with `Z*`)
 To further refine these searches, the following modifiers may be appended *after* the class's ID:

 Glyph | Meaning